 About Matthew Kolodziej

-An immigration attorney based out of the New York office of Ogletree, Deakins, Nash, Smoak & Stewart, P.C., Matthew Kolodziej has more than ten years of experience assisting individuals and companies to successfully obtain visas.
+An immigration attorney based in New York and a partner at Jia Law Group, Matthew Kolodziej has more than ten years of experience assisting individuals and companies to successfully obtain visas.
 He specializes in the investor visa category (EB-5 and E-2), inter-company transferees (L visas), and skilled worker category (TN, E-3, and H-1B visas), and also has expertise in PERM labor certification, extraordinary ability, outstanding research, and various other employment and family-based temporary and permanent visas.
 His diverse spectrum of clients ranges from media organizations, to leading technology companies, to non-profits with international employee mobility requirements.

 Having Form I-924 filing experience, along with submission of Forms I-526, I-485, DS-230/260, and I-829, Attorney Kolodziej has expertise in representing both regional centers and individual EB-5 investors from start to finish of the immigration process.
 His legal experience also includes litigating before immigration courts and agencies, and the federal courts of appeals.
-Before he joined the team at Ogletree, Deakins, Nash, Smoak & Stewart, Attorney Kolodziej served as a legislative fellow in Washington, D.C., for the American Immigration Lawyers Association; he was responsible for analyzing the legal and policy aspects of legislation for immigration reform, and he also lobbied before Congress on behalf of U.S. industries and immigrants.
+He previously worked at Ogletree, Deakins, Nash, Smoak & Stewart.
+Prior to that, Attorney Kolodziej served as a legislative fellow in Washington, D.C., for the American Immigration Lawyers Association; he was responsible for analyzing the legal and policy aspects of legislation for immigration reform, and he also lobbied before Congress on behalf of U.S. industries and immigrants.